The Offspring (album): Reissues

 The Offspring was reissued several times, with formats in different countries, and with different labels (see the table below).
 The album was reissued on CD (and again on vinyl and cassette) in 1995, a year after the Offspring's commercial success with its third studio album Smash.
 This version is nearly identical to the one released on Nemesis.
 It features a different artwork instead of the controversial "Guitar Alien" front cover artwork, designed by Marc Rude.
 The album was reissued once again on Nitro in 2001, with "Kill the President" omitted; according to frontman Dexter Holland, it was removed to prevent legal pressure falling upon the band and Nitro.
 Coinciding with Record Store Day, The Offspring was reissued in 2017 on blue translucent vinyl; like the 2001 reissue, it does not include "Kill the President".

 Album covers

 Two covers of this album exist.
 The original version features an image of a man's body exploding as the xenomorph from the Alien franchise holding a Fender Stratocaster emerges from his chest.
 There is a report, which remains unconfirmed, that the album was banned from retail stores due to the "grotesque" cover.

 The 1995 re-release shows a different image which features a blurry black-and-white picture of a person's face.
-It was later admitted that the band and their studio never really liked the original cover and the re-release gave them an opportunity to change it.
+Lead singer Dexter Holland admitted that the band and their studio were never really fond of the original artwork and saw the reissue as an opportunity to replace it.
+The reissue art was done by Mackie Osbourne.

 The shadows on the back cover of the 1995 reissue also appear on the cover of the "I'll Be Waiting" single.